anstiberry/learn-js-and-node-js/README.md

-# Learn Node.JS
+# Learn JS and Node.JS

-My process of learning Node.JS
+My process of learning JS and Node.JS

 ## Workshopper learnyounode from NodeSchool